 Ruth is a Research Fellow whose research examines UK and Scottish policies and practice for energy efficiency and low carbon heat.
-She is currently working on an analysis of the UK Clean Growth Strategy and supporting Faye Wade's work on the social evaluation of the Energy Efficient Scotland pilot projects.
+Most recently Ruth has worked on an analysis of the UK Clean Growth Strategy and supported Faye Wade's work on the social evaluation of the Energy Efficient Scotland pilot projects.

 Mags is based in Sociology at the University of Edinburgh.
 Mags' research is about local government strategies for investment in low carbon energy, currently with a focus on energy efficiency and low carbon heat.